Gopi-githubb/Food-Recogintion-and-Calorie-Estimation/README.md

 -	Batch size: 32
 -	Epochs: 25

-## Model Performance
+**Model Performance**
-Accuracy: 85% on the test dataset
+Accuracy:85% on the test dataset
-Example input and Output:
+-  Example input and Output:
 -	Input: Image of a pizza
 -	Output: Pizza, 285 calories per slice